What is amenorrhea?

 To confirm a hypothalamic amenorrhea your doctor may need to perform a GnRH stimulation test to check for hypothalamic amenorrhea.
 This is the most reliable test to check for this condition.

 Your doctor may also perform a chromosome evaluation to check for abnormalities.
 There are cases whereby hypothalamic amenorrhea is attributed to chromosomal abnormalities.

 Hypothalamic amenorrhea is reversible with treatment.
 Some treatment options require a change in diet especially if you are suffering from diet-related hypothalamic amenorrhea.
 If you eat too little food every day, your doctor may recommend increasing your calorie intake by eating more food.

 If you are anorexic and you have hypothalamic amenorrhea, your doctor may prescribe medications, diet change and mental health support which is necessary in this condition.

-Hypothalamic amenorrhea which is as a result of estrogen deficiency is often treated using hormonal replacement therapy.
+Hypothalamic amenorrhea which is a result of estrogen deficiency is often treated using hormonal replacement therapy.
 Women who have low levels of estrogen, as well as hypothalamic amenorrhea, are at higher risk of low bone density.

 With the hormonal replacement therapy, this can help prevent bone loss.
 Your doctor may also add calcium and vitamin D supplements to the treatment regimen to help prevent further loss of bone density.